 While it's important to have a list of things you should do when you're getting started in social media, it can also be helpful to have a list of things you should avoid in order to grow your community and use your social media presence to form relationships.
 This article outlines seven things you should NOT do when using social media for business.

 One of the biggest reasons small business owners get involved in social media is to get to know their customers and potential customers and begin to form relationships that can lead to new opportunities.

 In many cases, this translates into providing customer service and support via social media.
 Small business owners who are open to this level of interaction with their customer base often find that it can be a powerful way to promote their business and strengthen their brand.
-This article provides some tips for using social media to conduct customer service.

 Now that you have a handle on a few general tips and best practices for using social media in your small business, it's time to dig into specific social networks.
 Facebook is, by far, the most popular network and since many people are already familiar with it from their personal use, it often makes a great starting point for business use, too.
 This collection of articles provides practical tips, advice, and resources for using Facebook in your small business.